 As if lawyers don't already have a hard enough time advertising their services—and differentiating themselves from that other law firm down the block—they face potential interference from state legislators and bar committees.
-Great Legal Marketing will keep you abreast of the latest regulations in your state, and we can even tell you what kinds of strictures are in the works—so you won't be caught with your pants down when you get that latest bar association newsletter!
+Great Legal Marketing will keep you abreast of the latest regulations in your state, and we can even tell you what kinds of structures are in the works—so you won't be caught with your pants down when you get that latest bar association newsletter!

 Running Afoul of Regulations Can Land You in Serious Trouble